Mental Health Foundation warning over distressing TikTok video

 Advice for parents

-Robinson he was very concerned that young people were becoming increasingly aware of the video, with many well-meaning attempts to caution followers not to share the video inadvertently raising awareness of the video's existence, and comments sections sharing links to websites where the video can still be found.
+Robinson said he was very concerned that young people were becoming increasingly aware of the video, with many well-meaning attempts to caution followers not to share the video inadvertently raising awareness of the video's existence, and comments sections sharing links to websites where the video can still be found.

 "Suicide is a contagious behaviour and we are deeply concerned that this video is being shared," he said.

 "Viewers are likely to be considerably distressed after seeing the video.
-As it may have been widely viewed, the Foundation has decided to speak out requesting parents, caregivers and others supporting young people take proactive steps to check in on young people and anyone who may be at risk of suicide."
+As it may have been widely viewed, the foundation has decided to speak out requesting parents, caregivers and others supporting young people take proactive steps to check in on young people and anyone who may be at risk of suicide."

-There is no evidence anyone in New Zealand has harmed themselves as a result of the video but it was a risk the Foundation had to be aware of and responded to, Robinson said.
+There is no evidence anyone in New Zealand has harmed themselves as a result of the video but it was a risk the foundation had to be aware of and responded to, Robinson said.

 "Young people are aware of and talking about this video.
 Some may be distressed by it, others may be intrigued and seeking out ways to find it," he said.